 A few reports that the machines were shipped without any instructions.

-Your primary concern is purchasing a durable, high-quality pasta maker that allows you to make the types of pasta you love most.
+A primary concern is purchasing a durable, high-quality pasta maker that allows you to make the types of pasta you love most.
 The best models are easy to clean and come with a number of attachments so you can have greater freedom when it comes to expressing your culinary creativity.

 There are some wonderful electric appliances that spool out lovely angel hair, fettuccine, and spaghetti.
-But what we’ll be discussing in this shopping guide is more old school: elegant metal pasta makers that are cranked by hand.

 Pasta makers not only roll out dough into flat sheets but also convert sheets of dough into noodles of various sizes and shapes.